hjben/hjben.github.io/_posts/2021-05-26-spark-cluster.md

 - Get experience of pyspark session and spark-livy service.

 # Introduction
 (1) You're recommended to use machine with 16GB memory or above.
-Also, you need linux shell environment with docker and docker-compose installed.
-(I worked in MacOS system)
+Also, you need linux shell environment with docker and docker-compose V2 installed.
+(I worked with MacOS system)

 (2) Docker images are based on RedHat linux (CentOS 8) with bash shell, which is similar to real-world servers.
 Open-source versions are like below.
 - jdk 1.8.0 (java 8)